hwsimpson33/pres2020/docs/posts/week6.md

 [Back to main page](https://hwsimpson33.github.io/pres2020/)

 This week I want to explore campaign strategy based on this prompt:
 >Let’s say a field office costs \$21,000 and 1 GRP buy [TV ad buy] is \$300.
 If you are a campaign manager for Biden or Trump with a fixed budget, where would you build or air and how much?
-What is the ground game strategy for Trump and Biden in 2020 in the middle of pandemic?

 Rather than starting with literature from American political science on the effectiveness of field offices and ad buys, I want to start with a theoretical paper from comparative politics: Jordan Gans-Morse, Sebastian Muzzuca, and Simeon Nichter's 2014 paper ["Varieties of Clientelism: Machine Politics during Elections."](https://www.jstor.org/stable/24363494?seq=1) This paper is not about American elections or even democratic elections – it's about clientelist strategies used by political machines in hybrid regimes.
 Although it uses terms like "vote buying" and "turnout buying," I believe the strategies described translate relatively well to US elections.